Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Experiments

 \subsection{Alzheimer's disease}

 Alzheimer's disease (AD) is a neurodegenerative disorder that is diagnosed more and more often worldwide.
-Studies showed that AD is characterized by an atrophy pattern of the brain, particularly of the hippocampi; see, for example,~\cite{Mueller_ea2010}.
-We derived sphere-valued features from digital representations of right hippocampi in the form of normals of triangle meshes.
-Note that the normals are equivariant under rigid motions of the meshes and invariant under scalings.
-Since atrophy affects hippocampal volume, we fed this information into the manifold GCN network to classify whether the subject had AD or not.
+Studies have shown that AD is characterized by a pattern of brain atrophy, particularly of the hippocampus~\citep {Mueller_ea2010}.

+Given triangle meshes of right hippocampi, we applied two manifold GCN architectures to classify AD from the 1-skeletons\footnote{1-skeletons consist of vertices and edges and represent graphs.} of the surface meshes and their dual graphs.
+As features, we used gross volumes and two types of manifold-valued shape features.

+First, we used the primary graph and assigned surface normals as vertex features.
+The extrinsic curvature they encode provides a concise summary of the local shape of the hippocampus, adding important information about the condition of the organ.
+Since normals have unit norm, the feature manifold $M$ for this choice is the standard 2-sphere $\textnormal{S}^2$.

+Second, we employed the representation by differential coordinates~\citep{vonTycowicz_ea2018}.
+These encode hippocampal shapes as deformations of a reference (mean) hippocampus.
+Applied to triangle meshes, the representation assigns a pair of matrices from $M = \textnormal{SO}(3) \times \textnormal{SPD}(3)$ to each triangle of the mesh; it describes the rotation and stretch, respectively, that the triangle undergoes during the deformation.
+Using the dual graph, whose vertices correspond to the mesh's triangles, we assigned to each the corresponding pair of matrices.
+The product manifold $M$ is a relatively complex manifold: It has positive and negative sectional curvature because $\textnormal{SO}(3)$ (with its bi-invariant metric) provides the former~\citep{MILNOR1976293} and SPD(3) (with the affine-invariant metric) the latter.

+With both choices, the classification does not depend on the orientation of the hippocampi (meshes) in space.
+We can thus expect that equivariance under rotational symmetries is beneficial for this task.